PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 popular.
 Managing external runtime dependencies, like language servers, was pain.
 I have looked briefly on it, and seems that they manage list of dependencies they support.
-It is honorable effort, but the community feeding and maintaing Nixpkgs compared to the mason's community is much larger.
-This is why I think Nix will give you more freedom in declaration and configuration of your reusable development environment.
+It is honorable effort, but the community feeding and maintaing Nixpkgs compared to the mason's community is much larger. his is why I think Nix will give you more freedom in declaration and configuration of your reusable development environment.

 In this chapter we will add two dependencies to demonstrate a mysterious bug I